hguzha/FHIR/docs/_1.1/01-about/02-whats-new.md

 *	enhancements to search capabilities and performance
 *	overall improvements to query performance
 *	enhancements to bulk data performance

-## Operator
+*	bulk export function

-## Summary of changes
+*	enabled datasource
-*	bulk export function enabled datasource configuration uses Liberty configDropins in place of fhir-server-config.json, refer to (link to upgrade/migration section) for more details
+*	configuration uses Liberty configDropins in place of                  fhir-server-config.json, refer to [IBM FHIR Server Upgrade](../../installing/upgrading) for more details.